Green-Digital-Guardians/.github/GreenPaper.md

 In the very near future those ***“GREEN ARKS”*** will serve as ***“Shelters for Life”*** <sub>even the human?</sub> They will be Green Lands for contemplation, for the enjoyment and use of all ***"DGGUARDIANS”*** becoming the first Decentralized Model of Environmental Protection, Solidarity, Visionary, Protectionist, and Democratic; model that will be referenced throughout Planet Earth.

-## 3. Destruction of the Green Arks of the Planet.
+## 3. Destruction of the Green Arks of the Planet

 For several decades, we have been hearing how Planet Earth and the environment have been destroyed by human beings, either directly or indirectly.
 We are all responsible and contribute to the destruction of the Planet.